eNMS-automation/eNMS/docs/automation/scripts.rst

 Finally, restart the application.

-You can take a look at the other scripts for inspiration. ``custom_scripts.py`` contains a script called ``NornirPingScript`` that uses the Nornir automation framework to ping a device on ports 23 and 443.
+You can take a look at the other scripts for inspiration (in ``eNMS/source/scripts/models.py``). ``custom_scripts.py`` also contains a script called ``NornirPingScript`` that shows how to use the Nornir automation framework to ping a device on ports 23 and 443.